 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D7000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Nikon D7000 and the Panasonic GX800?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better image quality: Scores markedly higher (7 points) in the DXO overall assessment.

 - More dynamic range: Captures a larger spectrum of light and dark details (0.6 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (1 stops ISO advantage).